 The reconstructed fields of HiResAFF using the standard settings described in Sects.
-2.3.2 and 2.3.4 are validated with the reference fields from the RCAO/ERA40 simulation on daily and monthly scale.
-In the following only January and July are presented as reconstruction skills are highest in winter and lowest in summer with other months in between.
+2.3.2 and 2.3.4 are validated with the reference fields from the RCAO simulation (RCAX for T2M) on daily and monthly scale.
+In the following only January and July are presented, as reconstruction skills are highest in winter and lowest in summer with other months in between.